RWTH-HPC/sx-aurora-offloading/docs/index.md

 OpenMP target code written in C to NEC's new SX-Aurora VE architecture.
 It uses Clang as driver and host compiler, libomptarget, NEC's `AVEO` interface to run the code on the VE.
-As compiler the target code, the project can work with NEC's ncc compiler or with a Clang compiler which supports VE as a target for LLVM.
+As compiler the target code, the project can work with NEC's `ncc` compiler or with a Clang compiler which supports VE as a target for LLVM.

 ## Usage

-To compile a source file which contains target code for the VE architecture with ncc as target compiler, compile the source code with this project's clang and set the openmp target triple to `aurora-nec-veort-unknown` e.g.
+To compile a source file which contains target code for the VE architecture with `ncc` as target compiler, compile the source code with this project's Clang and set the OpenMP target triple to `aurora-nec-veort-unknown` e.g.

 ``` shell